-One of our current projects is a house in Philadelphia’s Chestnut Hill.
+One of our current projects is a hundred year old house in Philadelphia’s Chestnut Hill.
 It’s a 1917 stone home on a 4-acre site, atop a hill that drops down into Fairmount Park – beautiful!
 The owner is semi-retired from the commercial insurance business; what he wants the home to be has evolved with changes in his life, so the design evolves as well.
 But the secrets the house revealed inspired the design’s evolution, too.

 The recurring theme with these grand older homes is a beautiful exterior, built to last 200 years, and an interior floor plan that just doesn’t work for the way people live today, because we don’t have servants.
 Our task from a program standpoint was to re-orient the whole house for contemporary use.
 More than anything, that means the kitchen must go from hidden to ‘heart of the home.’